2021 French Open women's singles draw, results - Tennis

 Swiatek won the title last autumn as the world’s 54th-ranked player in the best combination of unheralded Grand Slam dominance in more than 40 years.
 Swiatek is seeded eighth.

 Serena Williams, a three-time French Open champion (last in 2015), is in the opposite half of the draw from Swiatek.
-She hasn’t reached the quarterfinals in Paris since returning from childbirth and gets 2020 French Open quarterfinalist Danielle Collins in the third round.
+She hasn’t reached the quarterfinals in Paris since returning from childbirth, but is the only top-15 player left in the bottom half of the draw.

-The top seed in Williams’ quarter is No. 3 Aryna Sabalenka, who beat Williams in the fourth round of the Australian Open in February.
+That’s because the top seed in Williams’ quarter, No. 3 Aryna Sabalenka, lost in the third round.

 No. 24 seed Coco Gauff, at 17 the youngest woman to be seeded at a Slam since 2006, faces countrywoman Jennifer Brady, the 13th seed, in the third round.